 I used this synth for recordings on an album, then got into Reason for an album, and now I am back and pleased to find the latest updates for this synth add some new features and sounds, like the wavetables.
 It is nice to see Rene continuing to work on this product even though he has newer machines out.

 It is true that this is "just another virtual analog" in that it's feature set doesn't boast anything that your auntie's soft synth doesn't also do.
 But I think that everyone needs to find their preferred virtual analog and make it "theirs" (or for the collectors amongst us, make it "one of theirs") in that you really take the time to learn the instrument inside out and figure out the nuances of it that sets it apart from everything else.
 Pentagon is that synth for me, I have used it over and over and it still has the sounds I'm looking for when it comes to analog.
 It has just enough features without the interface getting TOO rediculously large and it getting too bulky to tweak easily.
 It is a great balance between power an functionality, and with the support in the forums, the user community behind it, and the sound banks, it is easily worth paying for this instrument when you could conceivably find the same list of features on a freeware synth somewhere.
 A lot of expert thought and testing has gone into the development of this instrument, and it shows.Read Review

+Truly brilliant.
+A massively fat sound, great GUI and features.
+Also, the GUI can be changed as there are a number of skins available.
 I love this so much.
 The presets are very varied and range from simple pads to extensive atmospheres suchas the "Chemical" preset.

 All analogue style as well. rgcAudio really has found a corner of the market with its P1 and T2 synths.